 As required under the Nasdaq Stock Market ("Nasdaq") listing standards, a majority of the members of a listed company's Board must qualify as "independent," as affirmatively determined by the Board.
 Our Board has undertaken a review of the independence of each director.
-Based on information provided by each director concerning her or his background, employment and affiliations, our Board has determined that none of our current directors, other than Carla Vernón, Nikolaos Vlahos and Jessica Alba, has any relationships that would interfere with the exercise of independent indement in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Nasdaq listing standards.
+Based on information provided by each director concerning her or his background, employment and affiliations, our Board has determined that none of our current directors, other than Carla Vernón and Jessica Alba, and none of our former directors who served as a director during 2023, other than Nikolaos Vlahos, has any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Nasdaq listing standards.
 In making these determinations, our Board considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our shares by each non-employee director and the transactions described in the section titled "Transactions with Related Persons and Indemnification."